 Amazon Shares Plunge on Forecast for Sluggish Holiday Sales

 (Bloomberg) -- Amazon.com Inc., shocking Wall Street, projected the slowest holiday-quarter growth in the company’s history.
-The shares plunged about 13% in extended trading.
+The shares plunged about 14% in premarket trading.

 Most Read from Bloomberg